‘Brace’ yourself—this patient guide is a long one.

 How they work:

-SmileDirectClub became the trendsetter when they popularized the model of DTC (direct-to-customer) clear aligner treatment.
-All you do is request an at-home impression kit which you use to take an impression of your bite and then mail back to the company.
+Then, send it back to the company.
 Alternatively, you visit SmileShop for a digital scan.
-SmileDirectClub has licensed dental professionals who will approve your proposed treatment plan, and then the company will send you all the aligner trays to complete your treatment.
+SmileDirectClub has dentists who will approve your treatment plan.
+Then, they will send you all the aligner trays you need to finish your treatment.

 Treatment cost: